hmcts/case-document-metadata-migration/Migration_Instructions.md

 ## Samples for verification:
 Please use below script to generate few sample records for post migration verification.
-These samples along with dm_store's SQL query has to be provide in the jira ticket (Eg: DTSPO-5539).
+These samples along with dm_store's SQL query has to be provide in the jira ticket (Eg: DTSPO-5684).

         ./getSampleRecordsForVerification.sh <csvs directory>

         Eg: ./getSampleRecordsForVerification.sh sscs_main_csvs

+This should fetch 3 records from each csv and include them in the SQL.

+Run generated SQL query against "evidence" database.
+Ideally it should return empty records.
+In case if it returns a record for a documentId which have metadata already then please replace that with some other docId from SAME csv file.
+Make sure that we should include at least one csv record which doesn't have any metadata from each csv file for the post migration verification.